Financial Statement Audit: Tips & Insights on Tackling Your ...

 To protect an enterprise against potential threats to working capital – one of the many financial risks enterprises face – an ERM program can:

 - Establish an initiative to diversify a customer base

 - Enhance cash flow forecasting

-There are countless ways that even a well-planned strategy can turn south.
-For instance, for a company focused on growth through M&A, acquisition risk – including misaligned cultures and operations, inaccurate valuations, and hidden liabilities, amongst others – poses a potentially severe threat to its growth strategy.
+There are countless ways that even a well-planned business strategy can turn south.
+For instance, for a company focused on growth through M&A, acquisition risk – including misaligned cultures and operations, inaccurate valuations, and hidden liabilities, amongst others – poses a potentially severe threat to its strategic goals and growth strategy.

 While an ERM framework can’t eliminate those different sources of acquisition risk, it can certainly minimize them by: